Finding the perfect gift is not always easy. And finding a gift during the Winter holiday season? Even worse.

 Get cool point-of-view video and pictures with a head strap that you can mount a GoPro to.

 Ever see those fun half water/half air pics on Instagram?
-A dome is how you can make that shot.
+A dome is how you can capture that shot.

-They are also great for underwater pictures, as the arm will help keep the camera steady.
+They are also great for underwater pictures, as it will help keep the camera steady.

 Speaking of keeping the camera steady… A stabilizer for out of the water is a great gift for travel photographers who want to get into videography.